symphorien/nixseparatedebuginfod/README.md

 - Run `nixseparatedebuginfod`.
 - Set the environment variable `DEBUGINFOD_URLS` to `http://127.0.0.1:1949`

-Software with `debuginfod` support should now use `nixseparatedebuginfod`.
+Most software with `debuginfod` support should now use `nixseparatedebuginfod`.
+Some software needs to be configured further:

 #### `gdb`
 - In `~/.gdbinit` put